Reverse Mortgage for Parents

 — Francine

-If your parents leave their house to you as an inheritance, you’ll be responsible for repaying the loan—again, most often this can be done by simply selling the home and using the proceeds.
-This way, even if the loan balance exceeds the value of the home, you won’t have to cover the difference.
+If your parents leave their house to you as an inheritance, the loan must be repaid—again, most often this can be done by simply selling the home and using the proceeds to pay off the loan.
+This way, even if the loan balance exceeds the value of the home when the loan is repaid, the heirs won’t have to cover the difference.
 That’s one of the protections supplied by government-insured reverse mortgages.

 If you don’t want to sell the home, you could pay off the loan yourself, using other sources of funds.
-But it’s important to remember that in this situation, the full amount of the loan has to be repaid—even if the amount owed is more than the value of the house.
+Or buy the home for 95% of the current appraised value.

 What about your inheritance?